-The Benefits Of Bacteria
+The Benefits Of Yoghurt Bacteria

 WHAT IS YOGHOURT?
 The Oxford English Dictionary defines it as “a slightly sour, thick liquid made from milk with bacteria added to it, sometimes eaten plain and sometimes with sugar, fruit, etc. added.”